Fujifilm X-A10 vs Nikon D2Xs

 It is notable that the X-A10 offers wifi support, while the D2Xs does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-A10 and the D2Xs have been discontinued, but can regularly be found used on eBay.
+Both the X-A10 and the D2Xs have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the X-A10 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A10 Manual (free pdf) or the online Nikon D2Xs Manual.
+Further information on the features and operation of the X-A10 and D2Xs can be found, respectively, in the Fujifilm X-A10 Manual (free pdf) or the online Nikon D2Xs Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A10 or the Nikon D2Xs – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16 vs 12.2MP) with a 14% higher linear resolution.